Akuli/python-tutorial/basics/what-is-programming.md

-The only big difference between programming and what you're familiar with already is that instead of clicking buttons to do things we write the instructions using a **programming language**.
+The only big difference between programming and what you're familiar with already is that instead of clicking buttons to do things we write the instructions using plain text and a **programming language**.
 Most programming languages consist of English words, digits and some characters that have special meanings.

-Unlike people often think, programming is usually not complicated.
-Large programs are always made of **small, simple pieces**, and those pieces are written one by one.
-Programming languages are made to be used by humans, so if there's an easy way to do something and a difficult way to do something, you should use the easier way.
+This tutorial uses a programming language called Python because it's easy to learn and we can do many different things with it.
+For example, we can create our own applications that have buttons that people can click instead of just using applications written by others.

 ## What do I need?